 3: See the lava with a helicopter tour

-Helicopter tours let you see the lava and volcanoes from the air.
+Helicopter tours let you see the lava and volcanoes from above.
 A helicopter can get you close to a lot of action that is not accessible over land or water and gives you an impressive birds-eye perspective.
-Think for example about a look into the crater lake, seeing surface lava flows from the air, or lava burning through forests.
+Think, for example, about a look into the crater lake, seeing surface lava flows from the air, or lava burning through forests.

-Helicopter tours are your best bet to see the lava when other ways such as a hike or boat tour are not possible because they can keep a safe distance while still offering an amazing perspective.
+Helicopter tours are your best bet to see the lava when other ways such as a hike or boat tour are not possible because they are able to keep a safe distance while still offering an amazing perspective.
 If this is the case you should plan ahead because helicopter tours can fill up weeks in advance!

-Helicopter tours that take you to the lava depart from both Hilo and Kona.
-Tours from Hilo are shorter and thus cost less money.
+Helicopter tours that take you to see the lava depart from both Hilo and Kona.
+Tours from Hilo are shorter and more affordable.
 Still, helicopter tours are not cheap.
-So-called “Volcanoes and waterfalls” tours from Hilo start at a fee of $200 to $250 for ~45 minutes of flight time.
+The so-called “volcanoes and waterfalls” tours from Hilo start at around $200 to $250 for ~45 minutes of flight time.

 Tours by Paradise Helicopters (external link) leave from both Hilo and Kona.
 See also our own guide to helicopter tours on the Big Island for an overview of all helicopter tour operators and tour options.